system76/docs/_articles/containers.md

 ---

-Sometimes an older version of a library or application is needed for one task in development.
-It makes more sense to use LXC/LXD to setup a Container of that release and work in that Container.
+Sometimes an older version of a library or libraries for an application is needed for development.
+It is faster and easier to use LXC/LXD to setup a Container of that release and work in that Container.

 ### Software